-We count down the 20 top brands that have made the most impact on the world, and speak to leading design and branding experts to find out why they work so well.
+We count down 20 brands that may not be the biggest but can be described as 'iconic', and speak to leading design and branding experts to find out why they work.

 'Iconic' is a big statement - by definition, it must be rare for a top brand to be elevated to that status.
 And if there's one point on which all the global branding experts that have contributed to this list agree, it's that it's rarely about the logo design alone.